hkage/cookiecutter-tornado/README.md

     6 - Not open source
     Choose from 1, 2, 3, 4, 5, 6 [1]: 1

-Configuration
----
-...
+## Development

-Testing
+### Testing

----
-All test files will be added to the ``tests`` directory.
-To run the tests, simply call:
+All tests will be added to the `tests` directory, whether you are using pytest for testing or other tools like nose- or unittests.

+#### pytest

+With pytest you will be able to run the tests with:

-    $ python setup.py test
+    $ py.test

-Start the server
----
+### Running the application

 To start the final application, just run the following fabric command: